24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 - require licences to be obtained before activities which are regarded as likely to cause pollution (such as mining or certain types of industry) may be carried out, and

-- make it an offence to pollute land, air or water or to emit noise pollution unless this is authorised by a licence.
+- make it an offence to pollute land, air or water or to emit noise pollution unless this is authorised;

 The regulators in each state and territory are able to take a range of actions to enforce the pollution control legislation.
 The enforcement measures available to regulators range from the issuing of orders and civil penalties to criminal prosecutions which may result in heavy fines or even imprisonment.

-As the laws regulating pollution vary between jurisdictions and have heavy penalties for breaches, it is necessary to obtain specific advice as to the licences required and the legislative requirements which must be met before carrying out any project which may result in pollution.
+As the laws regulating the environment vary between jurisdictions and have heavy penalties for breaches, it is necessary to obtain specific advice as to the licences required and the legislative requirements which must be met before carrying out any project which may result in pollution.